 Workplace conflicts can have a negative impact on a working environment and the productivity of employees.
 It is therefore important to deal with disputes quickly and efficiently in a way that satisfies all those involved.

 When a dispute does arise, there are a variety of different ways to find a resolution.
 Below we provide an overview of some of the main ways that problems at work can be dealt with.

-If you are involved in a workplace problem or would like to put procedures in place for future dispute resolution, we can provide advice based on your particular circumstances to help you reach a satisfactory and fair outcome.
+If you are involved in a workplace problem or would like to put procedures in place for future dispute resolution or litigation, we can provide advice based on your particular circumstances to help you reach a satisfactory and fair outcome.

 Resolving Disputes at Work

 Mediation offers an informal, voluntary and confidential way of resolving a workplace dispute and maintaining an employment relationship.
 It provides a space for those involved in an employment problem to talk through their issues and find a solution with the help of an impartial and independent person known as a mediator.

 Mediators are specially trained individuals that assist those involved in a dispute to understand why there is an issue and how it can be resolved.
 A mediator doesn’t make a decision in relation to a dispute but instead helps those involved to solve issues together.